Skip to main content

 The plant-forward option, and the city's first MICHELIN Green Star for sustainability.

-• The catch: Vegan fine dining often leans on seed oils (canola, grapeseed) to create richness without dairy.
+• The catch: Vegan fine dining often uses seed oils (canola, grapeseed) to create richness without dairy.

 • The move: Ask about the oil.
 The vegetable focus is fantastic for the gut microbiome.